 Study Area

 The Kopili river has its source in the Meghalaya plateau and flows through the states of Assam and Meghalaya before merging with the Brahmaputra River.
 The Basin exhibits a varied topography, characterized by steep hills, dense forests, and fertile agricultural plains.
-The area is marked by a monsoonal climate, featuring clear wet and dry seasons that greatly affect the hydrological patterns of the rier and its water quality.
+The area is marked by a monsoonal climate, featuring clear wet and dry seasons that greatly affect the hydrological patterns of the river and its water quality.
 Water is a basic resource that is essential to both aquatic environment health and human population survival.
 Essential Geographical and environmental characteristics for each sampling site are highlighted to provide a thorough overview of the study area’s geography (Figure 1 and Table 1).

 Figure 1: Map of Kopili River with Sampling Location.